 - conference talk presentations

-I no longer use any kind of office software to create PDF documents and presentations—I do it straight in InDesign.
+I no longer use any kind of office software to create documents and presentations—I do it straight in InDesign.

 If you’re wondering what the difference between Illustrator and InDesign is: InDesign is built to handle a large number of pages, while Illustrator works well only for 1-2 pages.
 InDesign is not meant for drawing—you can draw simple vectors in InDesign, but it’s better at managing imported vector or raster graphics.